 Here, \(U^A(1)\) and \(U^B(1)\) act only on the top (\(\phi\) mode) and bottom (\(\Theta\) mode) layers, respectively.
 The building block defined in Eq.~\eqref{bb} extends over three adjacent \(x\)-coordinates and includes four gapless boson modes in total.
-To gap out all the modes, four independent mass terms are required.
+Four independent mass terms are required to gap out all the modes.
 To preserve the dipole and subsystem \(U(1)\) symmetries, we will couple the wires using quartic inter-wire interactions.

 The \(y\)-dependence of the fields is omitted for simplicity of notation.
 All cosine terms in Eq.~\eqref{eq:BosonLagrangian3} are independent and commute with each other.
 At sufficiently strong coupling \(g\), these terms can generate four independent mass terms, resulting in a fully gapped building block.
-As a result, the bulk degree of freedom are gapped.
+As a result, the bulk degrees of freedom are gapped.

 At the left boundary, the following chiral modes from the top and bottom layers remain gapless:

 To further gap out certain degrees of freedom through edge reconstruction, symmetry-allowed terms can be introduced to couple the edge modes as: